 I didn’t really like using either of these carriers with a newborn, so I asked around and was told a pouch was the best for little bitty ones.
 So, a pouch I did make!
 Once again, I used the instructions from Sleeping Baby with a heavyweight cotton. (that was also the first and only time I’ve made a French seam!)

 However, I never felt very comfortable with this carrier and it hasn’t been used since the above picture was taken (that is baby #4 in there).
 It might be because my newborns are a good 10 pounds.
+You also have to be certain you have sized your pouch correctly because it is not safe otherwise.

 Finally, I arrived upon the best (in my ever-so-humble opinion) carrier for wee little ones…a wrap!